 Selecting the right EMR/EHR vendor can be a challenge.
 Understandably you want to at least comply with the medicaid EHR incentive program and ideally select an EMR/EHR that significantly improves your operations and patient care.
 It’s an important decision that will affect the efficiency and viability of your practice.

 By following these simple best practices, you can craft an EHR RFP, or request for proposal, that helps select the best-fit EHR system for your organization.
-And, regardless of the type of EHR software you are selecting, whether it’s an ambulatory or cardiology EHR, an open source EHR or some other niche EHR technology, these EHR RFP steps are all applicable.
+And regardless of the type of EHR software you’re selecting, whether it’s an ambulatory or inpatient EHR, an open source EHR or some other niche EHR technology, these EHR RFP steps are all applicable.

 Step 1: Internally Compile and Prioritize EHR Requirements

 Before you do an EHR implementation, you must identify your organizational requirements.
 These requirements include specific prices — you already have an estimated price for software and hardware — but now you need a summary of costs for items such as implementation, training and support.

 Other requirements may be interoperability and customization.
 You should list which clinical data systems you already have in place, and how much customization you may need.
 Your data and patient security is of extreme importance, so make sure to focus your requirements in this area.
 This is especially important for hospitals, which oftentimes own the most sensitive patient data.